CJC-1295 vs Modified GRF (1-29): The DAC vs No-DAC Distinction, Explained

 The BPC-157 research profile and the TB-500 research profile give the full molecular and dosing data for either compound in a single view.
 The comparison tool linked from the navigation lets you pull them side-by-side with any other peptide you're evaluating.

 Preclinical studies show measurable tissue change within 7–14 days for both.
 Practitioner reports typically cite 2–6 weeks for subjectively noticeable effects, with full cycles running 4–8 weeks.
 Individual response varies and there's no reliable way to predict it before starting.
+YMMV.

-Both are sold and purchased globally as research compounds.
+Both are sold and bought globally as research compounds.
 Neither is an FDA-approved drug.
 BPC-157 received FDA Category 2 status in 2023, restricting commercial compounding in the US.
 TB-500 is not FDA-approved.
 Both are banned by WADA for competitive athletes.
 Legality for personal research use varies by jurisdiction.

 This article is for research and informational purposes only.
 BPC-157 and TB-500 are not FDA-approved for human clinical use.
 Neither compound has sufficient human trial data to support clinical dosing recommendations.
 Banned by WADA in competitive sport.